OmniSharp/omnisharp-vim/README.md

 The plugin relies on the [OmniSharp-Roslyn](https://github.com/OmniSharp/omnisharp-roslyn) server, a .NET development platform used by several editors including Visual Studio Code, Emacs, Atom and others.

 ## New!
+Popups

+Use Vim's popup windows and neovim's floating windows to display code/documentation without disrupting your window layouts: see [Popups](#popups) section for details and configuration options.

+## New!
 Run unit tests

 Using stdio mode, it is now possible to run unit tests via OmniSharp-roslyn, with success/failures listed in the quickfix window for easy navigation: